8gears/do/README.md

 - No installation
 - No libraries
 - No dependencies
-- Easy to use
-- Easy to understand
+- Easy to use and understand
-- Simple to extend
+- Easy and simple to extend
 - Runs on anything with a Shell

 ## Why Do